-Milchen's prior work includes successfully operating his own start-up businesses in Vermont and serving as the director of Reclaim Democracy!
-His commentaries and articles have appeared in dozens of publications including The Chicago Tribune, Business Week, The Ecologist, Adbusters, and Inc. Magazine.
+Milchen's prior work includes successfully operating his own start-up businesses in Vermont and serving as the director of Reclaim Democracy.
+He is the author of "Building Buy Local Campaigns that Shift Culture and Spending" and his commentaries and articles have appeared in dozens of publications including The Chicago Tribune, Business Week, The Ecologist, Adbusters, and Inc. Magazine.
 Milchen is an avid outdoorsman and spends much of his free time in the mountains surrounding Bozeman, MT.

 Joe has dedicated the last decade of his life to shifting culture and paradigms to support of sustainable local economies and community-based businesses.
 He is the Founding Executive Director and current Board Member at Somerville Local First, a leading local business alliance, a board member at the Sustainable Business Network of Massachusetts, a steering committee member of the New England Local Economy Network, Co-Chair of the Pioneer Valley Slow Money Chapter and Director and Treasurer for the Together Festival, Boston's SXSW.